Troglodyne-Internet-Widgets/git-tms/Readme.md

 Possible solution: Integrate test management into the tool they already use.

-Knock-on benefit: Test results no longer lost when CI systems go TU, CI can be simplified.
+Knock-on benefit: Test results no longer lost when CI/Tracker/TMS changes/dies, testing stack can be simplified.

 ## How to use